German project partners of AlpBioEco

 - In May 2019, AlpBioEco was presented at the event “Europe in my city” in Sigmaringen;

-- 19 Sep 2020: Booth on the Sigmaringen market about climate protection in the frame of the Sustainability and Energy Transition Days of Baden-Württemberg 2020 & nature and adventure hike;
+- 19 September 2020: Presentation of AlpBioEco on the local Sigmaringen market and co-organisation of a nature and adventure hike in the frame of the Sustainability and Energy Transition Days of Baden-Württemberg 2020;

 Stadt Sigmaringen SIG